mmiranda222/.statsuite/recipes/how-to-create-a-markdown-gitlab-page.md

 # How to create a GitLab website page using a theme based on markdown content

 > This how-to procedure isn't meant to re-write what already exists in the excellent and well done GitLab documentation.
-The purpose is to guide to the right reference and explain how we reused the **GitLab website page** features and **Hugo template** for creating and deploying https://sis-cc.gitlab.io/dotstatsuite-documentation/.
+The purpose is to guide through the right references and explain how we used the **GitLab website page** features and **Hugo template** for creating and deploying https://sis-cc.gitlab.io/dotstatsuite-documentation/.

+---

 ### Follow all steps described in https://about.gitlab.com/stages-devops-lifecycle/pages/
 The 5 following steps are also very well explained in this 3 minutes' video: https://www.youtube.com/watch?v=TWqh9MtT4Bg